uapasha/slamdata-docs/docs/administration-guide.md

 # Administration Guide

 This Administration Guide can assist with installing and configuring SlamData.
-For information on how to use SlamData from a user perspective see the [SlamData User Guide](users-guide.md).
+For information on how to use SlamData from a user perspective see the SlamData User Guide.

-Please see the [project license](license.md) for further details.

 ---

+<a name="prerequisites"></a>

 ## Prerequisites